10 Questions to Ask a Wealth Advisor Before You Hire Them!

 What is your approach to financial planning?

-Most financial planners have a typical client profile and financial situation they like to work with.
 Some planners offer proactive and comprehensive planning guidance; others work reactively on a project basis.
-Many financial advisors state in their marketing materials they offer financial planning services, but the depth of a plan may be a generic report provided by software and may lack several pieces important to you.
-A truly comprehensive planning service will coordinate all disciplines of the financial planning process such as: cash flow and budgeting, retirement planning, goal setting for college savings and school selection, tax return reviews and minimization strategies, objective insurance needs analysis, estate plan discussions and design, and effective charitable strategies.
+Many financial advisors state in their marketing materials they offer financial planning services, but the depth of a plan may be a report filled with boilerplate template language and may lack important components.
+Our approach is truly comprehensive and will coordinate all disciplines of the financial planning process such as: cash flow and budgeting, retirement planning, goal setting for college savings and school selection, tax return reviews and minimization strategies, objective insurance needs analysis, estate plan discussions and design, and effective charitable strategies.

 Will you be the only person working with me?